simeononsecurity/simeononsecurity.ch/content/articles/what-is-sensitive-compartmented-information/index.en.md

 Access to SCI is limited to individuals who possess the **appropriate security clearances** and have received **specific access approvals**.
 These clearances are granted based on an individual's demonstrated trustworthiness and need-to-know the information.
 The principle of **"need-to-know"** ensures that individuals are granted access only if they require the information to perform their official duties, minimizing the risk of unauthorized disclosure and preventing individuals from accessing information beyond their authorized scope.

 For example, a military intelligence analyst working on counterterrorism operations may be granted access to specific SCI related to terrorist networks, enabling them to analyze intelligence reports and contribute to the mission's success.
-However, this analyst would not have access to SCI pertaining to unrelated topics or operations outside their purview.
+However, this analyst wouldn't have access to SCI pertaining to unrelated topics or operations outside their purview.

 To maintain the integrity of SCI, **physical and technical security measures** are employed.
 This includes **secure storage facilities** equipped with restricted access controls, such as biometric authentication, surveillance systems, and intrusion detection systems.
-Additionally, **encryption** and other **cybersecurity measures** are employed to protect SCI during transmission and ensure that it remains secure from unauthorized access.
+Also, **encryption** and other **cybersecurity measures** are employed to protect SCI during transmission and ensure that it remains secure from unauthorized access.

 Also, **continuous monitoring, audits, and inspections** are conducted to verify compliance with the established handling and access controls.
 Oversight bodies, such as the **Director of National Intelligence (DNI)**, provide guidance and enforce compliance with regulations, ensuring the proper protection of SCI.